2. SpaceStudio User Guide#

 A project follows the following structure:

-Application Components : User-define application intellectual property (IP), modules and devices.
+Application Components: User-defined application intellectual property (IP), modules and devices.

 Note